Anemometers – What They Are, The Different Types, And How They Work

 What Is An Anemometer

-An anemometer is a meteorological instrument used to measure wind speed or rate of airflow in the atmosphere.
-It forms an essential part of a weather station to determine current and forecasting future atmospheric conditions.
+An anemometer is defined as a meteorological instrument used to measure wind speed or the rate of airflow in the atmosphere.
+It forms an essential part of a weather station to determine current and forecast future atmospheric conditions.
 The most widely used anemometer is known as a cup anemometer.

 Leon Battista Alberti developed the first anemometer in 1450.
 Since then, the original design was improved upon several times, but the fundamental principles remain the same.